We all know that paint can be used to trick the eye.

 When I want a space to seem taller or more open, one trick I use in a kitchen is to blend the backsplash and upper cabinetry altogether in a light color.
-If you have only the countertop or the base cabinets as the contrast, the space will have much more height if things aren’t visually chopped up.
+If you have only the countertop or the base cabinets as the contrast, the space will have much more height and feel less confined if things aren’t visually chopped up.

-I’m currently working on a kitchen remodel with a cottage / country style where I’m doing that very trick.
+I worked on a kitchen remodel with a cottage / country style where I used that very trick.

 See for yourself...

-Let’s now take a look at some projects where blending the backsplash and the upper cabinets effectively raises a kitchen's ceiling, making the entire space feel taller and larger than ever before! ;-)
+Let’s now take a look at some projects where blending the backsplash and the upper cabinets effectively raises a kitchen's ceiling, making the entire space feel taller, larger and more open than ever before! ;-)